andreaovelar/Blockchain_HW18/README.md

 ![table](https://github.com/andreaovelar/Blockchain_HW18/blob/master/images/Capture12.PNG "CLOSE")

-Please find below 14
+Please find below confirmation of the transaction with status pending, after a while it changed to successful

 ![table](https://github.com/andreaovelar/Blockchain_HW18/blob/master/images/Capture13.PNG "CLOSE")

 ## Conclusions
-* Conc 1
-* Conc 2
-* Conc 3
-Blockchain HW
+* We were able to use Puppeth, to generate your genesis block
+* We were able to use Geth, command-line tool, to create keys, initialize nodes, and connect the nodes together.
+* We use configure our network using The Clique Proof of Authority algorithm